Monitor Your Number Range Objects with SAP EarlyWatch Alert

 In case you want to learn more about concept of number ranges, see the following links:

 Therefore it is necessary to monitor your number range objects to take actions before the number range intervals are exhausted.
 In this context it is important to know that number ranges don’t store a history.
 At any point in time there is only the latest value known.

 Such a task is made for SAP EarlyWatch Alert – an automatic service analyzing the essential administrative areas of an SAP system.
 With SAP EarlyWatch Alert you are informed reliably before severe technical problems occur.
-To check and display these information, use the SAP EarlyWatch Alert Workspace in the SAP ONE Support Launchpad.
+To check and display these information, use the SAP EarlyWatch Alert Workspace in SAP for Me.
 It’s the central landing page for the SAP EarlyWatch Alert service offering different apps, which give you a comprehensive overview on your system landscape regarding stability, configuration, hardware utilization and performance.

 For wave 1, 2021 we decided to deliver early a new app in the workspace to gather your feedback – the SAP EarlyWatch Alert Number Range Forecast.
 For your managed ABAP systems it monitors your number range objects including a history that is collected over time out of service download data.
 Moreover, it forecasts the available entries in number range objects including a prediction when the limit is reached, broken down into a mean, best-case and worst-case scenario.

 Note that there are prerequisites that the managed ABAP system and the number range object itself must meet to use the number range forecast (see also SAP note 2901633):

 - The system needs ST-SER 720 as of SP19, and ST-A/PI 01T*.
 Also, you have to activate online collectors using report RTCCTOOL.